 Campsites on route in Africa

-Great place to stay, basic but good food, simple rooms gardens and old overland safari trucks.
-An honest home away from home prepares you for roughing it in Africa before you go overlanding.
+Great place to stay, basic good food, simple rooms gardens and old overland safari trucks.
+An honest home away from home, it prepares you for roughing it in Africa before you go overlanding.
 Waggy tailed dogs to pat and always someone to talk to.
 Friendly staff – Brendan the patron will give a gruff hello and some local advice.
 If you like Africa; Karen Camp it